ans-group/docs.ukfast.co.uk/source/dr-ha/bcp/fencing.md

     It is quite common for clients to accidentally trigger a fence by being `cd`'ed into `/var/www/vhosts`, or are performing an SFTP operation to the directory, and running a `pcs` command on the `g_web` service.
 PCS will attempt to dismount `/var/www/vhosts` and fail because there is a file-level lock on the device.
 To resolve this issue, the cluster will send a STONITH to the node and reboot it.

-    The same stands for restarting any clustered service which has a fulesystem as part of the resource group in PCS.
+    The same stands for restarting any clustered service which has a filesystem as part of the resource group in PCS.

 2. **Performing an operation on a clustered service outside of `pcs`.**